 - 1 tbsp. red onion or shallots finely chopped

 - 1/4 tsp. mango powder, amchur

 - 1/2 tsp. salt

 - 1/2 cup canola oil to fry the potato cakes

 I used peeled russet and Yukon gold potatoes for this recipe.

 In a large bowl, mix chili, cilantro, green onion, and dried spices.
 Make sure all the ingredients are well combined.
 Add mashed potatoes and beaten egg to spice mixture.
 Mix well.

 Using your hands, shape potato mixture into 12 equal sized cakes.

 Heat oil in a shallow, nonstick frying pan or griddle pan.
 Fry the cakes on both sides until golden brown.
+Drain on paper towel.